Tag Archives: Conservation

 Mindful Mow May!

-As April comes to a close, many people with gardens will be considering having a No Mow May in which, to quote Plantlife, you ‘pack away the lawnmower, let wildflowers grow freely and help nature’.
+As April comes to a close, many people with gardens will be considering having a No Mow May in which, to quote Plantlife (who have trademarked the phrase!), you ‘pack away the lawnmower, let wildflowers grow freely and help nature’.
 On the face of it this is a positive thing and (hopefully) it gets people thinking a bit more about the impact of gardening practices on wildlife.
 However, I do worry that its message is too simplistic, as I’ll explain in the rest of this post.
 Let me say at the outset that I’m using the word ‘mindful’ in its sense of ‘paying attention to’, rather than in relation to mental health mindfulness.
 Though there are certainly connections between lawns and both meanings of this word, for example mindfully watching pollinators in your garden.

 I’ve previously written about the garden that Karin and I developed in Northampton, including a ‘defence’ of its lawn.
 During the lockdown spring and summer of 2020, when I coordinated a loose consortium of scientists to collect standardised data on the flowers and pollinators in their own garden, our lawn was one of the areas that I surveyed.
 In that year, as every year, we had no intention of not mowing the lawn, but of mowing it in a mindful way that left some flowering patches of the main nectar sources: Dandelion (Taraxacum officinale), White Clover (Trifolium repens), and Daisy (Bellis perennis).
 It also allowed a patch of Common Ragwort (Jacobaea vulgaris), and the Cinnabar Moths (Tyria jacobaeae) that depend on it, to come back year after year.